 Name-dropping is not verifiable fact.
 The senator, the insider who provided the breaking news was perhaps an instance of “name-dropping” roll-of-the-dice style which is always employed to give credibility to an unlikely or unfounded story.
 It might also have been a case of an ‘opinion leader(s)’ spreading sensational falsehoods by word of mouth to discredit political opponents.

 What is most interesting is the passion and conviction with which my visitors told me the story; they truly even desperately believed it and willing to fight to defend it.
 The story appeared watertight in their narration.
-They were both totally impervious to any other fact, logic, or reason i.e. other than their own.
-For my visitors their conspiracy story about Buhari was truer than 6 + 6 = 12.
+They were both impervious to any other fact, logic, or reason, i.e. other than their own.
+For my visitors, their conspiracy story about Buhari was more accurate than 6 + 6 = 12.